Cookies managing

 Over two months my mental health significantly deteriorated

-This young man lived with us in the basement; he was about 20.
-He had a face wound: a bond fragment cut his upper lip, blew out several teeth and wounded his tongue.
+This young man of about 20 lived with us in the basement .
+He had a face wound from a bone fragment that had cut his upper lip, blown out several teeth, and wounded his tongue.
 We called for a doctor, also from our apartment building.
 He came, but there were no tools and no medications.
 Anyway, he pulled the teeth out with his bare hands and even managed to sew up the tongue.
 He used vodka as an antiseptic.

 Every yard had a small cemetery.
 How did we bury people?
-It’s hard to dig a standard grave, especially given that we didn’t have all that much to eat.
+It’s hard to dig a standard grave, especially since we didn’t have all that much to eat.
 So we would dig about half a meter, put the body the best we could, cover it up with earth, and make a little mound.
-Sometimes you could see extremities sticking out, of course.
-The relatives would look for a piece of plywood, write the name, the dates.
+Sometimes you could see limbs sticking out, of course.
+The relatives would look for a piece of plywood and write the name and dates.
 Some people would write down a poem…

-There were a few feeble older people in the shelter; they were essentially carried in there.
-Some died a “natural” death, from the stress.
-There was this couple, really good people.
-The woman once brought me a few boiled potatoes, a jar of hot water.
+There were a few feeble older people in the shelter who essentially had to be carried in.
+Some died a “natural” death from the stress.
+There was this couple who were really good people.
+The woman once brought me a few boiled potatoes and a jar of hot water.
 I also tried to do something for them.
 My birthday was March 12th; hers was the 13th, so we exchanged small gifts.

-Once I was sitting outside with her husband during a shelling, and she went down to the shelter, maybe, she wasn’t feeling well.
+Once I was sitting outside with her husband during a shelling, and she went down to the shelter.
+Perhaps she wasn’t feeling well.
 She didn’t make it to the morning.
 She was about 50 years old.
-And the husband said she never complained there was something wrong with her heart.
+Her husband said she had never complained about anything being wrong with her heart.
 I don’t know.
 We tried to help her, but there were no doctors, so….
-He dug a small grave, buried her.
+He dug a small grave and buried her.
 He was stricken with grief: he kept going to the mound, he would sit down or lie down and cry.
 When they were getting me out, we waved to each other.
-If we could hug each other at goodbye, I’d probably start crying.
+If we could have hugged each other goodbye, I probably would have started crying.

 Demolitions in Mariupol

 Every yard had a small cemetery.
 How did we bury people?
-It’s hard to dig a standard grave, especially given that we didn’t have all that much to eat.
+It’s hard to dig a standard grave, especially since we didn’t have all that much to eat.
 So we would dig about half a meter, put the body the best we could, cover it up with earth, and make a little mound.
-Sometimes you could see extremities sticking out, of course
+Sometimes you could see limbs sticking out, of course

 Altogether, my mental health suffered a lot during those two months.
-I became sentimental, started crying easily; my memory got worse.
-I never once washed up, or shaved, didn’t brush my teeth properly.
+I became sentimental, started crying easily, and my memory got worse.
+I never once washed up, or shaved, or brushed my teeth properly.
 I took an improvised shower maybe three times: washed my hair over a little bucket, and the water was black.
-You will edit it later; I am just saying what I remember the most…

 We lived like half-animals

 We saw the Russian soldiers regularly.
-They would drive straight into the yard in their APCs, tanks, and AIVs.
-Some of our women threw themselves at them: I don’t think it was sincere, but still.
+They would drive straight into our court yard in their APCs, tanks, and AIVs.
+Some of our women threw themselves at them.
+I don’t think it was sincere, but still.

 One day I was walking down the street and a soldier called me over.
 I tried getting the passport from my pocket, but he waved me off and got a pack of cigarettes.
-I don’t smoke, so I traded it off later for a can of meat.
+I don’t smoke, so I traded it later for a can of meat.
 We used to have a little grocery store in our building.
-After the shellings it got closed down, and the wonder moved to Kyiv.
-Russians used it: they would come over often, especially for the free booze.
+After the shelling started, it got closed down, and the owner moved to Kyiv.
+The Russians would use it, coming over often, especially for the free booze.
 One got a bunch of little vodka bottles, 250 ml each.
 He went out, looked at me, and gave me one.
-During Stalin, people called prisoners of war traitors, and people just tried to survive.
+Under Stalin, people called prisoners of war traitors, but people just tried to survive.
 You could call me a traitor: I took from the hands of these soldiers.
 We lived as we could, as half animals.
 Moral humiliations are terrible.

 Aftermath of Mariupol bombing by Russian troops